-Nicholas Bacon QC is recognised as a leading silk by both Chambers & Partners and the Legal 500 in his specialised field of costs.
+Nicholas Bacon QC is recognised as a leading silk by the Legal Directories in his specialised fields of costs and regulatory work.

 He has appeared in practically all of the most important costs and funding cases in recent years.
-His costs practice is well juxtaposed to his professional negligence work with particular emphasis on solicitors’ negligence, both for and against solicitors.
-This includes solicitors’ regulatory and disciplinary work.
+His costs practice is well juxtaposed to his regulatory work with particular emphasis on all legal sector regulatory law and procedure, litigation funding and in more recent years the sports sector.

-Legal 500 2019 describe Nick as a leading silk who “always brings that little bit extra to every case.”
-“Who plays hard and is respected by judges and opponents alike.’
-(2017)
+Legal 500 2021 says that Nick is “great at getting to the heart of the matter.
+He’s always a great choice” (Costs); “He has a very commercial approach and is easy to deal with.”
+(Professional Discipline & Regulatory).
+2019 describe Nick as a leading silk who “always brings that little bit extra to every case.”
+2017: “Who plays hard and is respected by judges and opponents alike.’

 His Costs Practice